jvaverka/jvaverka.github.io/posts/packages-versus-projects-in-julia/index.md

 +++
-title = "Packages Versus Projects in Julia" descr = "In the Julia ecosystem, there is a rather important distinction between Packages & Projects.
-Here I discuss when and how to use each." rss = "In the Julia ecosystem, there is a rather important distinction between Packages & Projects.
-Here I discuss when and how to use each." date = Date(2022, 1, 22) hascode = true tags = ["julia", "code"]
+title = "Packages Versus Projects in Julia" descr = "The Julia ecosystem has Packages & Projects.
+This short guide attempts to help beginners get started with both." rss = "The Julia ecosystem has Packages & Projects.
+This short guide attempts to help beginners get started with both." date = Date(2022, 1, 22) hascode = true tags = ["julia", "code"]